Davidkeebler/Credit_Card_Approvals_and_Denials_Prediction/README.md

 Individuals above these thresholds can be fast tracked for approval.
 Individuals below them ought to be subject to more scrutiny in the other factors.

+## Recommendations
+We recommend that the bank uses these average thresholds as guidelines to determine how to interpret the results of the machine learning model.
+Applicants above the averages should be reconsidered even if the model initially rejects them, due to the high false negative rate.
+Applicants that are below the averages can just be safely rejected.

+Even if the bank rejects the majority of applicants, their classification by this model can still yield useful information.
+While these individuals may not qualify for this particular credit card, there are likely still many other financial products that they could qualify for.
+I recommend that the bank to market less risky financial products to these individuals after their credit card applications have been rejected.
+Alternatively, individuals who are approved by this model could be pre-approved for other financial products that are similarly risky to credit cards, since they are clearly already well-qualified.

+Another recommendation I can offer the banks is to use these thresholds as a profile for who to market the credit cards to in the first place.
+They should seek to serve advertisements to individuals who are over the age of 33, have a strong employment history, and make over $165,000 a year that offer them pre-approval on these credit cards.
+Additionally, individuals who are below the thresholds could be targeted with advertisements for smaller, less-risky lines of credit that help them to build their credit score and eventually qualify for one of these credit cards.

 ## Next Steps
 There are several steps that we could use to improve our model.
 - **Get more data.** The size of the dataset used to train this model is rather limited, and this in turn limits the accuracy of the model we can use it to create.